nathan-stouffer-onx/builditron/code/samples/direct/ios-sample/README.md

 A SwiftUI sample app that calls into mapitron via Swift C++ interop.

 Separate Xcode projects are generated for simulator and device via [Tuist](https://tuist.io).
+Each project is locked to a single destination — `ios-sample-simulator` only runs on the simulator and `ios-sample-device` only runs on device.
+This is because each links against a CMake build tree that targets a specific platform and cannot be shared.

 ## Tools